 Personally Identifiable Information (PII) is data which can identify an individual person.
 Regulators expect you to treat PII with particular care.
 Within your Bunker, PII is special for two reasons.

-When you categorise your data, you're also helping your Bunker understand what is and isn't PII.
-For example, data categorised as a Name is obviously PII, whereas data categorised as an Occupation isn't.
+When you categorize your data, you're also helping your Bunker understand what is and isn't PII.
+For example, data categorized as a Name is obviously PII, whereas data categorized as an Occupation isn't.